A Workflow Was Productive, but Too Fragile to Scale

 Not because it was useless.

-But because it was never designed to scale beyond the people who already knew how to carry it.
+Because it was never designed to travel beyond the people who already knew how to carry it.

 1. Productive is not the same as scalable